Arzzzzy/ClassTrack-Attendance-System-with-Reporting/README.md

 2. Maintain attendance checklists for each class.
 3. Generate and view detailed attendance reports.

-#Contact
+# Contact
-For any inquiries or issues, please contact us at:
+For any inquiries or issues, please contact :

-Christian Andrei Tolentino Arzadon: christian@example.com
+Christian Andrei Tolentino Arzadon: arzzpaypal@gmail.com